-- Use varchar(max) when the sizes of the column data entries vary considerably, and the size might exceed 8,000 bytes.
+- Use varchar(max) when the sizes of the column data entries vary considerably, and the string length might exceed 8,000 bytes.

 If SET ANSI_PADDING is OFF when either CREATE TABLE or ALTER TABLE is executed, a char column that is defined as NULL is handled as varchar.

 Converting Character Data

 When character expressions are converted to a character data type of a different size, values that are too long for the new data type are truncated.
 The uniqueidentifier type is considered a character type for the purposes of conversion from a character expression, and therefore is subject to the truncation rules for converting to a character type.
 See the Examples section that follows.

 When a character expression is converted to a character expression of a different data type or size, such as from char(5) to varchar(5), or char(20) to char(15), the collation of the input value is assigned to the converted value.
 If a noncharacter expression is converted to a character data type, the default collation of the current database is assigned to the converted value.
 In either case, you can assign a specific collation by using the COLLATE clause.

 Code page translations are supported for char and varchar data types, but not for text data type.
 As with earlier versions of SQL Server, data loss during code page translations is not reported.

 Character expressions that are being converted to an approximate numeric data type can include optional exponential notation (a lowercase e or uppercase E followed by an optional plus (+) or minus (-) sign and then a number).

 Character expressions that are being converted to an exact numeric data type must consist of digits, a decimal point, and an optional plus (+) or minus (-).
 Leading blanks are ignored.
 Comma separators, such as the thousands separator in 123,456.00, are not allowed in the string.